-- 41. Researchers first discovered GLP-1 in hamsters in 1983.
-It is a hormone that helps regulate blood sugar, appetite, and digestion in animals, including humans; and is produced naturally in the brain and intestinal wall of humans. - 42.
-In 1993, researchers discovered that a peptide from the venom of gila monsters activated GLP-1 receptors.
-Gila monsters can go for months without eating but maintain stable blood sugar levels because they make very high levels of a glucagon peptide called exendin-4.
-Thus, the gila monster served as the inspiration for the GLP-1 RA class of drugs. - 43.
-Following the discovery that exendin-4 is similar in structure to GLP-1, a synthetic version of exendin-4 was developed to treat diabetes.
+43. Researchers first discovered GLP-1 in hamsters in 1983.10 It is a hormone that helps regulate blood sugar, appetite, and digestion in animals, including humans; and is produced naturally in the brain and intestinal wall of humans.

+44. In 1993, researchers discovered that a peptide from the venom of gila monsters activated GLP-1 receptors.11 Gila monsters can go for months without eating but maintain stable blood sugar levels because they make very high levels of a glucagon peptide called exendin-4.
+Thus, the gila monster served as the inspiration for the GLP-1 RA class of drugs.

+45. Following the discovery that exendin-4 is similar in structure to GLP-1, a synthetic version of exendin-4 was developed to treat diabetes.
 This became the first GLP-1 drug, Byetta, with the active ingredient exenatide, which came to market in 2005.
-Byetta was initially brought to market as a collaboration between the Eli Lilly Company ("Lilly") and Amylin.
-Whereas naturally-occurring GLP-1 has a short half-life of just a few minutes, Byetta's half-life was 2.4 hours.
-13 - 44.
-At the same time, Novo was developing another GLP-1 drug called liraglutide.
-In the early 1990s, Novo researchers discovered that when they injected liraglutide into rats, it caused them to stop eating almost entirely.
-Liraglutide came to market in 2010, marketed initially as
+Byetta was initially brought to market as a collaboration between the Eli Lilly Company ("Lilly") and Amylin.12 Whereas naturally-occurring GLP-1 has a short half-life of just a few minutes, Byetta's half-life was 2.4

-&lt;sup>10 Bell et al., Hamster preproglucagon contains the sequence of glucagon and two related peptides, 302 Nature 716 (1983).
+10 Bell et al., Hamster preproglucagon contains the sequence of glucagon and two related peptides, 302 Nature 716 (1983).

-&lt;sup>11 Thorens et al., Cloning and functional expression of the human islet glp-1 receptor, 42 Diabetes 1678 (1993).
+11 Thorens et al., Cloning and functional expression of the human islet glp-1 receptor, 42 Diabetes 1678 (1993).

-&lt;sup>12 News Release: Amylin and Lilly Announce FDA Approval of BYETTA(TM) (Exenatide Injection) (Apr.
+12 News Release: Amylin and Lilly Announce FDA Approval of BYETTA(TM) (Exenatide Injection) (Apr.
 29, 2005), available at https://investor.lilly.com/news-releases/news-release-details/amylin-and-lilly-announce-fda-approval-byettatm-exenatide (last visited Nov.
 8, 2023) (describing the drug as a "collaboration" between Amylin and Lilly).